Lviv bus

 Lviv Bus is a public bus transport system in Lviv, serviced by standard (12m) and medium (8m) buses, operating in the "regular" mode, and is the main type of public transport by ridership, number of routes and units of rolling stock.
-As of 2018, the executive committee of the Lviv City Council (LCC) has approved 65 city routes that are served by 5 operators identified in the competition in October 2018 (competition repeats each 5 years).
-Through Lviv also several dozen suburban routes(range # 100-900) run approved by the Lviv Regional State Administration (LRSA).
+As of 2018, the executive committee of the Lviv City Council (LCC) has approved 54 urban routes (with further addition of 15 new routes during 2019-2023 — 69) that are served by 5 operators identified in the competition in October 2018 (competition repeats each 5 years).
+Through Lviv also runs several dozen of suburban routes (range # 100–900) approved by the Lviv Regional State Administration (LRSA).

 In 2010, bus transport in the city carried 128.9 million passengers, accounting for 63.1% of all ridership in the city according to Regional Office of State Service of Statistics of Ukraine.

+According to the data of "Leocard" (e-ticketing system) in January 2024, 6,244,369 passengers or 70.5% of the total number of trips by all types of public transport of the Lviv community (excluding regional LODA routes) were transported by bus routes of the Lviv community.

+Annual bus ridership in 2024 was 89 889 017 passengers (of all categories), which is 70% of all trips made by Lviv urban public transport, which means that bus system is prime mode of transportation.